 According to many different business coaches with varying levels of experience, workplace conferences or training for employees can boost the productivity level of the office.
-However, human resource managers should create opportunities for employee’s conferences to grow their skills and to reward the hard work.
+However, human resource managers should create opportunities for employee’s conferences to grow their skills and to reward hard work.
 As a part of company values, management should enact annual conferences that build employee engagement and equip managers with more training and skills to develop.
-These are the ways of using conferences to build employee engagement and organizational performance.
+These are ways of using conferences to build employee engagement and organizational performance.

 What is the Role of Management Teams in Engagement?

 Board of directors and heads of teams with any organization constitute the management team.
 As leaders, one of their roles is improving engagement by developing a powerful mission and vision for the company and the employees that work within it.
 Also, they reserve the right of approving annual conferences, workshops, and recruitment for employees.
 The management team also gives managers the support and financial resources to grow great teams and further the skills of their team members.
 Consider that you are a factory foreman of a company that is widely known as a key brand in welded mesh suppliers.
-You are in charge of a team of experts in 3d wire forming and are tasked with teaching them a new skill, what would be the easiest way to do this?
+You are in charge of a team of experts in 3D wire forming and are tasked with teaching them a new skill, what would be the easiest way to do this?
 Your management team will be there to help you figure this out.
-Additionally, the workplace should be conducive, and supportive for employees and their career goals, as well as the managers conducing this training.
+Additionally, the workplace should be conducive, and supportive for employees and their career goals, as well as the managers conducting this training.